m4heshd/better-sqlite3-multiple-ciphers/docs/api.md

 ### .key(*Buffer*) -> number

-Provide the key needed for decryption.
+Decrypts or encrypts the database using provided key.
 Use this instead of `PRAGMA key` when your key is a binary byte array which could lead to a string which is not accepted by `PRAGMA key`.
-It directly uses the [sqlite3_key](https://www.zetetic.net/sqlcipher/sqlcipher-api/#sqlite3_key) function.
+It directly uses the underlying [`sqlite3_key()`](https://utelle.github.io/SQLite3MultipleCiphers/docs/configuration/config_capi/#config_key) function.

 It returns the result of sqlite3_key or throws an error.